Los Angeles EBEWE Compliance

 Annual Benchmarking

-Submit your building’s energy and water usage data to the Los Angeles Department of Building and Safety (LADBS) using the ENERGY STAR® Portfolio Manager.
+Submit your building’s energy and water usage data to the Los Angeles Department of Building and Safety (LADBS) using ENERGY STAR® Portfolio Manager.

-Due Date: June 1st every year.
+Due Date: June 1st every year

 Every 5 Years: Performance Assessment